 - Mother of two incredible young women (this has been, and will be, my greatest contribution to the world)

-- 2020 I was appointed as a University of Tasmania Associate teaching Masters in Leadership students in mindfulness, self-awareness and self-regulation and I continue to work in this role
+- 2020 I was appointed as a University of Tasmania Associate and in 2022 as a University Lecturer in Health and Human Services teaching Masters in Leadership students in mindfulness, self-awareness and self-regulation.
+I continue to work in this role

 - Batchelor of Science (Auckland University, New Zealand 1984 – 86) dabbling in maths, chemistry, botany, zoology, pharmacology, biochemistry and landing most at home in ecology

 - Body Therapist 1988 Licensed in Oregon, USA and working one-on-one with people for 13 years, until 2001.
 Modalities of study include therapeutic massage, sports massage, acupressure, craniosacral therapy, hakomi (body centred psychotherapy), and PNF (proprioceptive neuromuscular facilitation)

 - Physiotherapy Training 1992 – 1993 went unfinished as I chose to prioritise mothering

 - Yoga Teacher Certification programs (IYTA 1989, Anusara Yoga Certified 2003, Restorative Yoga Trainer 2007)

 - Participated in numerous retreats, trainings, and workshops, exploring many aspects and approaches including:

 - the alignment detail of Iyengar yoga with Felicity Green, Mary Paffard, Janet Hochfeld, and somewhat briefly with BKS Iyengar himself on his 1992 visit to New Zealand

 - the inspiration of so many Anusara teachers including John Friend, Desiree Rumbaugh, Sianna Sherman, Darren Rhodes and others